Dynatoaetus: Phylogeny

 Phylogenetic analysis on the fossil remains of Dynatoaetus used both molecular and morphological data in order to determine its relationship with other birds of prey, resulting in three most parsimonious trees.
 Nine anatomical characters connect Dynatoaetus to vultures of the subfamily Aegypiinae, however not all of these are unique to the group and may also be found in other birds of prey like some Gypaetinae and Perninae.
 In the strict consensus tree, it was recovered as the sister taxon to the aegypiine vultures and more basal than Cryptogyps.
 Together, Dynatoaetus and derived aegypiines clade with the serpent eagles of the subfamily Circaetinae, a group that includes the Philippine eagle.
 The Bayesian analysis shows similar results, with Dynatoaetus likewise being found in a position basal to modern aegypiines.
 The key difference is that in this analysis Cryptogyps was not found to be part of this clade and instead a much more basal bird of prey.
+The phylogenetic analysis conducted following the discovery of Dynatoaetus pachyosteus recover results much the same as the strict consensus of the earlier study.
+In this study the strict consensus placed both species in a polytomy with the Aegypiinae (including Cryptogyps), while the Bayesian analysis only differed in having the two species actually form a monophyletic clade.

 Generally, the unique mix of characters seen in Dynatoaetus is thought to be in large part the result of combining phylogenetic traits inherited from its ancestry with morphological traits developed to support its lifestyle, rendering it difficult to determine its precise relationship but confirming its highly distinct nature.
 Regardless, the relationship between aegypiines and serpent eagles was recovered in all analysis conducted for this species.
+It could be possible that Dynatoaetus simply diverged from other aegypiine vultures prior to their diversification or that it convergently evolved anatomy similar to serpent eagles due to its predator habits.